khushal1198/khushal-k8s-manifests/README.md

 ## GitOps Workflow

 - This repository is used with ArgoCD for GitOps deployment.
-- The hello-grpc CI/CD pipeline updates the image tag in `hello-grpc/deployment.yaml` when a new Docker image is built.
+- The tracc CI/CD pipeline updates the image tags in deployment files when new Docker images are built.
 - ArgoCD watches this repository and automatically syncs changes to the cluster.

 ## Services

-### hello-grpc Service
+### tracc Services
-The hello-grpc service is a Python gRPC server that:
+The tracc application consists of multiple microservices:
 - Runs on port 50051
 - Implements gRPC health checks
 - Is deployed with 3 replicas